FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 8. Later, the user comes back to TWGTL and needs to sign it in order to check of some of their ToDos.
 They click the `My Account` link at the top of the page.
 9. This takes the user back to Facebook and they repeat the same process as above.

 You might be wondering if the **Third-party login and registration** mode can work with the **Local login and registration** mode.
 Absolutely!
-This is what I like to call **Nested federated identity** (it's like a [https://www.youtube.com/watch?v=N-i9GXbptog](hot pocket in a hot pocket)).
+This is what I like to call **Nested federated identity** (it's like a [hot pocket in a hot pocket](https://www.youtube.com/watch?v=N-i9GXbptog)).
 Basically, your application provides its registration and login forms by leveraging an OAuth server like FusionAuth.
 It also allows users to sign in with Facebook by enabling that feature of the OAuth server (FusionAuth calls this the **Facebook Identity Provider**).
 It's a little more complex, but the flow looks something like this:

 1. A user visits TWGTL and wants to sign up and manage their ToDos.
 2. They click the "Sign Up" button on the homepage.